BobKerns/rpi-image-tool/README.md

 The supplied image file will be mounted at `/data/img`, and `$PI_IMAGE_FILE` will point to it. `$PI_USER_IMAGE_FILE` will hold the user-supplied path, useful for error messages.

-## Non-Raspberry Pi OS images

-In theory there is no reason this could not mount an arbitrary disk image's partitions.
-However, this has knowledge of the specific partitions, e.g. the first partition is the boot partition and should mount to `/boot`, while the second is the root partition, and no other partitions are examined.

-This could be disabled with a `--flat` command-line option.
-This could mount each partition under /data/mnt, i.e. a Raspberry Pi boot image would look like this:

-* `/data/mnt/boot`
-* `/data/mnt/rootfs`

-(The partitions have the labels "boot" and "rootfs").

-The `partition-size` command would need to be modified to specifically look for the last partition as the one to resize, or be modified to use `dd` to actually move later partitions to make room before resizing the filesystem.
 ## Running Raspberry Pi OS

 You can run Raspberry Pi OS under `docker`, even on an Intel system, via the `quemu` emulation package.